Structured Robust Submodular Maximization: Offline and Online Algorithms: Introduction

-\nhdelete{We remark that since the bound in the above algorithm is on the minimum, taken over the expected function values at each iteration,} \nhedit{We remark that the guarantee of Theorem~\ref{theorem:online} holds with respect to the minimum of $\EE[f_i^t(S^t)]$, as opposed to the guarantee of Theorem~\ref{theorem1:offline} that directly bounds the minimum of $f_i(S)$.
-Therefore, the solution for the online algorithm is a union of only $O\left(\ln \frac{1}{\epsilon}\right)$ independent sets, in contrast to the offline solution which is the union of $O\left(\log \frac{k}{\epsilon}\right)$ independent sets.}
+where $S^t=S^t_1\cup \dots\cup S^t_\ell$ with $\ell = \lceil\ln\frac{1}{\epsilon}\rceil$, and $S^t_1,\dots,S^t_\ell \in \I$. \end{theorem} We remark that the guarantee of Theorem~\ref{theorem:online} holds with respect to the minimum of $\EE[f_i^t(S^t)]$, as opposed to the guarantee of Theorem~\ref{theorem1:offline} that directly bounds the minimum of $f_i(S)$.
+Therefore, the solution for the online algorithm is a union of only $\lceil\ln \frac{1}{\epsilon}\rceil$ independent sets, in contrast to the offline solution which is the union of $\lceil\log \frac{k}{\epsilon}\rceil$ independent sets.
 The main challenge in the online algorithm is to deal with non-convexity and non-smoothness due to submodularity exacerbated by the robustness criteria.
 Our approach to coping with the robustness criteria is to use the \emph{soft-min} function $-\frac{1}{\alpha}\ln \sum_{i\in[k]} e^{-\alpha g_i}$, defined for a collection of smooth functions $\{g_i\}_{i\in[k]}$ and a suitable parameter $\alpha>0$.
+This function is also known as \emph{log-sum-exp}; for some of its properties and applications we refer the interested reader to \citep{calafiore_ghaoui14}.
 While the choice of the specific soft-min function is seemingly arbitrary, one feature is crucial for us: its gradient is a convex combination of the gradients of the $g_i$'s.
-Using this observation, we use parallel instances of the Follow-the-Perturbed-Leader (FPL) algorithm, presented by ~\citep{kalai_etal05}, one for each discretization step in the continuous greedy algorithm.
-We believe that the algorithm might be of independent interest to perform online learning over a minimum of many functions, a common feature in robust optimization.
-The main result and its proof appears in Section~\ref{sec:online_problem}.
+Using this observation, we use parallel instances of the Follow-the-Perturbed-Leader (FPL) algorithm, presented by \citet{kalai_etal05}, one for each discretization step in the continuous greedy algorithm.
+We believe that the algorithm might be of independent interest to perform online learning over a minimum of several functions, a common feature in robust optimization.
+The main result and a its proof appears in Section~\ref{sec:online_problem}.

-Our main results naturally extend to other types of combinatorial constraints, such as knapsack constraints or multiple matroids.
-We describe these extensions in Section~\ref{sec:extensions}.